projectgalateia/projectgalateia.github.io/_posts/2014-06-24-minst-dataset-loader-for-c.md

 [Here](https://github.com/projectgalateia/mnist) is a single-header portable MNIST dataset loader written C.

-Let's just make the life more easier.
+Let's just make the life a bit more easier.